bdusell/rau/docs/composable-neural-networks.rst

     assert y.size() == (11,)

-This saves you the trouble of defining a custom :py:class:`~torch.nn.Module` subclass that implements this pipeline.
+This saves you the trouble of defining a custom :py:class:`~torch.nn.Module` subclass that implements the equivalent pipeline.

 The full API is documented in :py:mod:`rau.tools.torch`.